 Well, coming back to the Odin Veor down jacket, at first sight, your eyes will definitely go straight to the back panel.
 On the mid back area, the layers of feathers are constructing in a way that air can flow under them, aiming to ventilate the moisture trapped inside the jacket.
 Overheat, and moisture tend to be the number one problem of puffy jackets, especially during the activity.

 But does this clever solution works?

 I like simple solutions, because they tend to work.
-It’s kind of funny how for so long manufacturers have experimented with different fabrics, sealings, treatment on the feathers, combinations of feathers and more active fabrics, but no one has tried to put holes on a way that are not overexposed and don’t affect the feathered panels before.
+It’s kind of funny how for so long manufacturers have experimented with different fabrics, sealings, treatment on the feathers, combinations of feathers and more active fabrics, but no one has tried to put holes on a certain way so they are not overexposed and do not affect the feathered panels before.
 Helly Hansen has tried it and it seems to work, but in my opinion there is way more to this jacket.
-I’ve had all kind of feathered down jackets; all the way from belay jackets, to very “puffy” jacket, to all kind of active down jackets, even quite a few of those hybrid layers, thin or primaloft based combining feathered insulation on the chest or chest and back, and I can easily state that on the overall this has been the best active down jacket I have ever had.
+I’ve had all kind of feathered down jackets; all the way from belay jackets, to very “puffy” jacket, to all kind of active down jackets, even quite a few of those hybrid layers.
+Thin, thick, natural, synthetic, treated with primaloft hybrid construction…you name it I’ve used it.
+However I can easily state that overall, this has been the best active down jacket I have ever had.

 Let’s go through the keypoints:

 Thermal insulation and temperature control:

 When you use the jacket as the outer shell, specially without a backpack, you can really feel the air flow.
 It doesn’t make you cold.
 There is no funny wind blowing on you.
 However iI will rather keep you warm without increasing the moisture during the activity while you play it a bit smart with your body rhythm and breathing.